-My inspection of the roof space was restricted to the floored area only and was generally limited to the area immediately surrounding the access hatch.
-My overall inspection was further restricted due to partial flooring and high levels of insulation materials.
+My inspection of the roof space was restricted to a head and shoulders inspection and was generally limited to the area immediately surrounding the access hatch only.
+My overall inspection was further restricted due to a high volume of insulation materials.
 These have not been disturbed.